 - Cooperate with other agencies involved in serving persons with exceptional abilities through such activities as the planning and coordination of information exchanges

 - Provide consultation and assistance to both general and special educators as well as other school personnel serving persons with exceptionalities

 An Educational Community Dedicated to Your Success - and Your Students' Success

 At GMercyU, our professors bring direct special education experience, advanced research backgrounds, and a passion for teaching to your classroom.
 Their insights and mentorship will help you effectively create a safe, productive learning environment for all of your students.

-Upon graduation, you and your classmates will join our extensive network of alumni.
-The colleagues, contacts, and friends you find in this leadership community will inspire you to continue to discover the Next.
+Once you graduate and earn your Masters in Special Education, you and your classmates will join our extensive network of alumni.
+The colleagues, contacts, and friends you find in this leadership community will inspire you to continue your passion for education.